-3.1 Methodology and Metrics
+A. Methodology and Metrics

 For evaluating the mobility models, we use the metrics sojourn density and movement vector sum.
-There are many other metrics that could be considered as well, but the most important properties of a model can be analyzed with these metrics.
-The sojourn density is defined as the number of
+There are many other metrics that could be considered as well, but the most important properties can be analyzed with these metrics.
+The sojourn density is defined as the number of users n(t) per area A. The mean sojourn density is the average over the time either as $\lim{t_1\to-\infty,T\to\infty}$ or due to practical reasons for a sufficient large period of time T. The movement vector sum is the vector summation of all moves $\vec{v}(t)dt$ of users:

-List of mass points: